eagereyes/eagereyes.org/blog/2014/index.md

 ### <a href="/blog/2014/my-favorite-charts">My Favorite Charts</a>
 There are many charts I hate, because they're badly done, sloppy, meaningless, deceiving, ugly, or for any number of other reasons.
 But then there are the ones I keep coming back to because they're just so clear, well-designed, and effective _<a href="/blog/2014/my-favorite-charts">Read more…</a>_

+### <a href="/blog/2014/what-is-data-journalism">What is Data Journalism?</a>
+Is a data journalist one who unearths the data, who finds the insights in the data, who finds the right way to visually communicate the data?
+The answer is, of course, all three.
+But let's tease them apart and look at each separately. _<a href="/blog/2014/what-is-data-journalism">Read more…</a>_

 ### <a href="/blog/2014/putting-data-into-context">Putting Data Into Context</a>
 Raw numbers are easy to report and analyze, but without the proper context, they can be misleading.
 Is the effect you're seeing real, or a simple result of the underlying, obvious distribution?
 Too many analyses and news stories end up reporting things we already know. _<a href="/blog/2014/putting-data-into-context">Read more…</a>_

 ### <a href="/blog/2014/review-kraak-mapping-time">Review: Kraak, Mapping Time</a>
 Can you write an entire book about a single chart?
 Even if that chart is supposedly the best one ever?
 Menno-Jan Kraak's new book, Mapping Time: Illustrated by Minard's Map of Napoleon's Russian Campaign of 1812, discusses the historical context of Minard's work, his, life, and walks through a number of design exercises to show the same or similar data in different ways. _<a href="/blog/2014/review-kraak-mapping-time">Read more…</a>_

+### <a href="/blog/2014/when-bars-point-down">When Bars Point Down</a>
+It's so simple it feels entirely trivial: bars in a bar chart pointing down instead of up.
+But the effect can be striking.
+And it's not as obvious when to show downward-pointing bars as it might seem. _<a href="/blog/2014/when-bars-point-down">Read more…</a>_

 ### <a href="/blog/2014/data-stories-episode-about-data-storytelling">Data Stories Episode About Data Storytelling</a>
 How is it possible that it has taken a podcast called Data Stories 35 episodes to get to the topic of data storytelling?
 Alberto Cairo and I helped get the topic straightened out, and I think we even convinced Moritz that stories are not the enemy of exploration.
 It was a fun episode to record, and it touches on many interesting topics. _<a href="/blog/2014/data-stories-episode-about-data-storytelling">Read more…</a>_